Bipartisan group of senators release report on Capitol attack, make recommendations

 The report blamed an "opaque" process for delaying the request for National Guard assistance and pointed out that these troops were not activated or staged appropriately to respond to the emergency.

 The committees recommended that the chief of the Capitol Police should have a direct line with the National Guard.
 The senators called for Capitol Police Intelligence Bureau to "ensure the Bureau is adequately staffed and all agents and analysts are properly trained to receive and analyze intelligence information."
-The report also called for new attention on social media posts to gauge threat levels.
+It also called for new attention on social media posts to gauge threat levels.

-The report called for Capitol Police to conduct joint training exercises with federal, state and local governments.
-The group said it is important for "the mobilization of additional National Guard members from neighboring jurisdictions to provide immediate assistance and report to command and control in the event of an emergency."
+Capitol Police should conduct joint training exercises with federal, state and local governments in the future, the report said.

+The committees said it is important for "the mobilization of additional National Guard members from neighboring jurisdictions to provide immediate assistance and report to command and control in the event of an emergency."

+GOP EFFORT TO KILL CAPITOL RIOT PROBE COULD BE BEGINNING OF END FOR FILIBUSTER

 Capitol Police issued a statement saying it appreciates and welcomes the analysis conducted by the Senate committees.